teamdeeson/codex/docs/working-at-deeson/writing-guide.md

 We use gender-neutral language to be inclusive.

--   Use 'they', 'them', and 'their' over 'he', 'she', 'his' and 'her', unless you're referring to specific people (e.g. 'When a developer opens their laptop...')
+-   Use 'they', 'them', and 'their' over 'he', 'she', 'his' and 'her', unless you're referring to specific people (e.g. 'When a developer opens their laptop...').

--   Avoid gendered terms (e.g. 'Hey guys, 'man-hours')
+-   Avoid gendered terms (e.g. 'Hey guys, 'man-hours').

 ## Our style.